5C8/RW4-TextureArena-creator-in-python/README.md

 ps3|xbox = platform

-folder_path = path to folder where you have your dds files (Note that i've only added support for DXT1 and DXT5, however its easy to add support for more.)
+folder_path = path to folder where you have your dds files